 When was the last tabletop which covered a ransomware scenario held?
 Do you also hold tactical drills to test the Business Continuity and response related to similar scenarios?
 Test all aspects of the business who would be affected in the event of a ransomware attack.
 If the worst happens, are you willing to negotiate with threat actors, and are you willing to pay a ransom?
 If so, do you know how to acquire bitcoin or other cryptocurrencies?

 6, Deploy an EDR tool

-EDRs (Endpoint Detection and Response) can be effective in identifying and terminating ransomware based on the malware’s behavior and not only their signature, meaning that ransomware process will be blocked even if the payload was tailored and unique.
+EDRs (Endpoint Detection and Response) can be effective in identifying and fighting ransomware based on the malware’s behavior and not only their signature, meaning that the ransomware process will be blocked even if the payload was tailored and unique.
 Not all EDRs are equal in this regard – so testing is key.